Sunday |

 Once I reached Interstate 25 I was again on a known road so I was happy to turn north on highway 59--if only to be on new ground again.
 About the only things of any interest along this highway are the coal trains that appear every fifteen minutes or so heading south.
 Off in the distance I could see a number of coal mines.
 I would've ridden out to have a closer look at one of the mines but the roads didn't look too good and the semi-trucks on them drove as if they were the only ones there (they were).

-At Gillette, Wyoming I had lunch/dinner (right) and then once more turned west.
+lunch/dinner (right) and then once more turned west.

 Incidentally, I was stopped and given a ticket three (!) times during this trip.
 However, all three were only warnings.
 On one occasion I was following at the rear of a long stream of cars, and was still pulled over.
 Oh well, perhaps they just wanted to make sure I wasn't going to cause any trouble...
 They were all pleasant enough.